|Add to your personal catalog|

 - Early Decision I – Application Deadline November 15.
 The Early Decision (ED I) option is available for those students who know that Juniata is their number one choice.
 Early Decision is a binding agreement; applicants agree to apply ED I only to Juniata and to enroll if offered admission.
 ED I students receive admission notification by December 15th.
 Accepted ED I students will receive financial aid notification by late January.
 A non-refundable $400 deposit is required by February 15th.
 Please refer to the Early Decision Information section of the Common Application when deciding whether or not to apply as an ED I candidate.

-- Early Decision II – Application Deadline February 15.
+- Early Decision II – Application Deadline January 1.
 The Early Decision II (ED II) option is available for those students who decide that Juniata is their top choice after November 15th.
-Once all required materials are received, ED II applicants will receive an admission decision within two weeks.
+Once all required materials are received, ED II applicants will receive an admission decision by February 15th.
 If applying for need-based aid, students must complete the FAFSA by February 15th.
 The ED II option is a binding agreement and requires the student to submit a non-refundable $400 deposit two weeks after receipt of a financial planning award.
 Please refer to the Early Decision Information section of the Common Application when deciding whether or not to apply as an ED II candidate.

-- Regular Decision – Application Deadline March 15*.
-Regular Decision notification begins in February on a rolling basis.
+- Regular Decision – Application Deadline February 15*.
+Regular Decision candidates are notified by April 1st.
 Students who are accepted as Regular Decision candidates must submit a non-refundable $400 deposit by May 1 to reserve a space in the entering class.

-Note: Students who wish to be considered for the Juniata Fellows Program should have their application submitted no later than January 1.
+Note: Students who wish to be considered for all additional competitive scholarships should have their application submitted no later than January 1.

 * - Please call the Enrollment Center (814-641-3420) to inquire whether applications are still being accepted beyond the application deadline.